Characterizing simulation relations through control architectures in abstraction-based control: Conclusion

 \section{Conclusion}

-Abstraction-based control techniques rely on two main components: the relation, which ensures the correspondence and transition conditions between concrete and abstract states, and the concretization procedure, which derives a valid controller for the original system from an abstract system controller.
+Abstraction-based control relies on two core elements: the \emph{relation}, ensuring consistent transitions between concrete and abstract states, and the \emph{concretization procedure}, which derives a valid controller for the original system from the abstract one.

-In this article, we proposed a systematic approach to characterize simulation relations through a concretization procedure featuring a plug-and-play control architecture.
-To achieve this, we introduce a universal system transformation, called the \emph{augmented system}, which is universal in the sense that it is always in feedback refinement relation with the abstract system.
-This allowed us to leverage the necessary and sufficient characterization of feedback refinement relation in terms of concretization procedure (Theorem~\ref{th:FRR_concretization}) to other types of system relations.
-Specifically, we demonstrated (Corollary~\ref{cor:concrete_controller_augmented}) that if the concrete system is related to the abstraction via a system relation, then the abstract controller can be seamlessly connected to the original system through the corresponding interface, irrespective of the specific specification to be enforced, and vice versa.
-This approach generalizes previous results and provides a unifying framework for systematically classifying and characterizing system relations.
-Finally, we discussed the pros and cons of different relations in terms of their concretization procedures using a common example.
+In this article, we proposed a systematic approach to characterize simulation relations that refine the $\ASR$, through a concretization procedure featuring a plug-and-play control architecture.
+To this end, we introduce a universal system transformation, called the \emph{interfaced system}, which is universal in the sense that it is always in $\FRR$ with the abstract system.
+This allowed us to leverage the necessary and sufficient characterization of $\FRR$ in terms of concretization procedure (Theorem~\ref{th:FRR_concretization}) to a broader class of simulation relations.
+Specifically, we demonstrated (Corollary~\ref{cor:concrete_controller_augmented}) that if the concrete system is related to the abstraction via a simulation relation, then the abstract controller can be seamlessly connected to the original system through the corresponding interface, irrespective of the specific specification to be enforced, and vice versa.
+This generalizes previous results and provides a unifying framework for systematically characterizing simulation relations.
+Finally, we discussed the pros and cons of different relations using a common example.